-<BL1>Are learners helped to come up with ideas through ideation techniques that scaffold the creative process?
+Are learners helped to come up with ideas through ideation techniques that scaffold the creative process?

-<TX2>Follow-up Resources: I have created several online courses which explore hands-on ways to use design thinking in education and community work as part of Manchester Met’s Rise initiative which provides students with opportunities to gain new skills.
+Follow-up resources: I have created several online courses that explore hands-on ways to use design thinking in education and community work as part of Manchester Met’s Rise initiative, which provides students with opportunities to gain new skills.

-<H2>Projects and Project Based Learning (PBL)
+Projects and project-based learning (PBL)

-<TX1>Project-based learning is a wide set of approaches that seeks to facilitate learning through undertaking practical projects.
+PBL is a wide set of approaches that seek to facilitate learning through undertaking practical projects.
 Students often complete projects in groups.
 Students develop knowledge and skills in the context of a real or simulated problem that they must solve.
 Using projects to support learning is one of the 12 teaching principles advocated by NCCE.
-In the next section I cover the characteristics and potential of project-based learning (PBL).
+In the next section, I cover the characteristics and potential of PBL.

-<TX2>Researchers Blumenfeld and colleagues (1991) argue that school disengagement is caused by work that bores students.
+Researchers Blumenfeld and colleagues (1991) argue that school disengagement is caused by work that bores students.
 They found that project work incorporating learner choice and involving real outputs is motivating and can sustain student engagement.
-The pervasiveness of digital products in our lives offers a wide-range of choices of computing projects including: websites, games, wearable technology, phone apps, robotics and other physical computing projects.
+The pervasiveness of digital products in our lives offers a wide range of choices for computing projects, including websites, games, wearable technology, phone apps, robotics and other physical computing projects.
 Thus, computing education is an excellent vehicle for a project-based approach to learning.
 However, Blumenfeld’s research cautions that implementing PBL in classrooms is not straightforward.
 I cover barriers to PBL and ways to overcome them in the final part of this chapter.

-<TX2>Academics have worked with expert practitioners to create PBL frameworks to help teachers to plan and deliver projects, and to recognise the complexity of some of the learning that takes place.
+Academics have worked with expert practitioners to create PBL frameworks to help teachers plan and deliver projects and recognise the complexity of some of the learning that takes place.
 The following outline of PBL elements is a synthesis of several of these frameworks with additional commentary on how this may apply to computing projects.

-<TX2>Challenge: The focus of the project should be a relatable problem or question that does not have one straightforward solution.
-Software and electronics projects can fit this brief are thus very suitable candidates.
+Challenge: The focus of the project should be a relatable problem or question that does not have one straightforward solution.
+Software and electronics projects that fit this brief are thus very suitable candidates.

-<TX2>Authenticity: Real-life relevance of projects helps engage students as they make connections to their interests and communities.
-As mentioned in the section above, many forms of coding projects from phone apps, websites and games are real and relatable goals.
+Authenticity: The real-life relevance of projects helps engage students as they make connections to their interests and communities.
+As mentioned in the section above, many forms of coding projects, including phone apps, websites and games, have real and relatable goals.

-<TX2>Sustained and Collaborative Work: Adequate time must be allocated for sustained project work.
-Students should work together and be given the chance to revise projects.
+Sustained and collaborative work: Adequate time must be allocated for sustained project work.
+Students should work together and be given the chance to revise their projects.
 This is perhaps one of the greatest challenges to delivering computing projects in a school setting.

-<TX2>Public Project: The creation of a shareable, public object helps learners focus and to design for others.
+Public project: The creation of a shareable, public object helps learners focus and design for others.
 It can also act as a focus for discussion within the classroom.
-Sharing computing projects within the classroom could be supplemented by presentation to a wider audience.
+Sharing computing projects within the classroom could be supplemented by presentations to a wider audience.

-<TX2>Student Voice and Choice Giving students choice over the focus of their project increases their engagement.
+Student voice and choice: Giving student’s choice over the focus of their project increases their engagement.
 Participation in discussions about project direction builds student autonomy.
 The high level of saturation of digital products into the experience of many young people’s day-to-day lives can help shape students’ interests.

-<TX2>Reflection and Critique Self-reflection may be informal at times but also guided by classroom processes like learning journals.
+Reflection and critique: Self-reflection may be informal at times but also guided by classroom processes like learning journals.
 It can also involve peer feedback or input beyond the classroom to bring authentic perspectives.
-Reflection could also happen in a digital form via an online journal or templated digital documents.
+Reflection could also happen in digital form via an online journal or templated digital documents.

-<H1>Teaching Technique: Supporting PBL in Computing Classrooms
+Teaching technique: Supporting PBL in computing classrooms